iot-for-all/iotedge-gateway-file-upload-c2d/README.md

 ```

 ### From the IoT Edge side
-Receiving IoT Edge module method request handler filters on the message property 'multipart-config-message' equals 'yes' and re-construct the payload form the received data chunks.
+Receiving IoT Edge module DirectMethod request handler filters on the message property 'multipart-config-message' equals 'yes' and re-construct the payload form the received data chunks.
 IoT Edge module should process the files at a minimum as follows for each incoming payload chunk:

 <ol>
 <li> Cache the payload chunk in memory with a key of the custom property 'id' value and an extension of the custom property 'part' value.</li>